sha1v1/Phantom-Touch/README.md

 ```
 python3 phantom-touch.py <input_file.mp4>
 ```
+This will result in an output file named **output.mp4**.
+In case the filter does not work as expected, try out the live version below.

-If you'd like to run this live, **make sure your bluetooth is turned off**:
+To run this live, **make sure your bluetooth is turned off**:
 ```
 python3 phantom-touch-live.py
 ```

+### Guide to the files
+1. **demo.mp4**: Demo and explanation of the filter
+2. **phantom-touch.py**: The file to be used when testing using an input file
+3. **phantom-touch_live.py**: The file to be used when testing using live video
+4. **input.mp4 and output.mpr**: Record of my runs.